From Cabins to Homes

 A Resort, a Tavern and a Dance Hall

 New Glampe's building, circa 1961

-The Glampe’s sold the restaurant around 1970 and the new owners changed the name to the Dockside Inn.
+The Glampes sold the restaurant to Dennis Sazenski around 1970 and he changed the name first to Water’s Edge and then to Dockside Inn.
+He went bankrupt and the restaurant was sold.

 (The history of the Dockside Inn and Dockside townhomes will continue in future section 1975-2000).